 Now underway, Grammy Award-winning Twenty One Pilots’ massive 11-month Emotional Roadshow World Tour is playing venues ranging from amphitheaters the size of Berkeley, California’s 8,500-capacity Greek Theatre to Pennsylvania’s 30,000-capacity Hersheypark Stadium.

-The tour's design team includes Mark Eshleman of Real Bear Media, creative and content director for the band since 2011, who worked with production designers Daniel Slezinger and Justin Roddick of Concert Investor.
+The tour's design team includes Mark Eshleman of Reel Bear Media, creative and content director for the band since 2011, who worked with production designers Daniel Slezinger and Justin Roddick of Concert Investor.
 Tyler Shapard is the tour’s lighting director and co-designer.
-Tantrum, a company dedicated to visual media for live performance, is tasked with screen content, with Chris Schoenman as the sole content Designer and director and Molly Gray as the executive producer of content.
+Tantrum, a company dedicated to visual media for live performance, is tasked with screen content, with Chris Schoenman as the primary content Designer and director and Molly Gray as the executive producer of content.
 Chris Woltman is Twenty One Pilots’ manager.
 VER provided equipment and technical expertise for the tour's lighting, rigging, sound, and video.

 The TØP team works to bring elements of theatre to the performance and strives to create a storyline and underlying theme.
 “The hope is that at the end of the show you will have a feeling of meaning.
 You may not be able to immediately identify it but the emotions stay with you and evolve,” says Shapard.